 How far would you go to follow a dream?

 In October 1977, Demon Lover aka The Devil Master was distributed to drive-in theaters across the United States.
 It would go on to see release from several home video companies in the 1980s, such as Regal, New Horizons, and Unicorn.
-Yet, the film remains obscured today.
+Yet, the film remains obscure today.

 As is the case with other singularly warped, no-budget horror films, the aberrant qualities of Demon Lover heighten the viewer’s sense of curiosity about the filmmakers themselves.
 For instance, everybody knows that José Mojica Marins aka Coffin Joe isn’t a murderous letch in real life.
 He’s eccentric, but not crazy.
 Andy Milligan, on the other hand, lived a life full of deviance and pain, much like his onscreen works.
 But what of Lavall and company?
 The story behind Demon Lover toils in uncertainty.
 What was the intention?
 Were the filmmakers serious or just mentally defective?
 Who, in their right mind, would green-light Lavall’s bloated Kung Fu exhibition?
 The answers are more consuming than you might think.